 JAL ranks very highly compared to other Asia Pacific airlines who fly in and out of the region including ANA, EVA, Cathay Pacific, Qantas and all of the Chinese airlines.

-Our flights were booked separately on three different occasions, all at different times, and yet we all managed to book Classic Rewards seats.
+Our flights were booked separately on three different occasions and yet we all managed to book Classic Rewards seats using points earned on a Qantas points credit card.
 Availability was wide open, so getting five out of 38 Business Class seats on one flight can be done.